microsoft/dstoolkit-mlops-databricks/README.md

 ## Update Yaml Pipeline Parameters Files

 - The Parameters file can be thought of as a quasi ARM Template for Databricks
-- Parameters files can be found at: /.github/workflows/Pipeline_Param/<environment-file-name>
+- Parameters files can be found at: /.github/workflows/Pipeline_Param/<environment-file-name> [a relative link](.github/workflows/Pipeline_Param/)

 We will update the parameters files ( Development.json, UAT.json, PreProduction.json, Production.json).
 Enter script below into VS Code PowerShell Terminal to update files automatically.